giellalt/giellalt.github.io/dicts/nds/NDSConfiguration.md

 | `admins_to_email` | **yes** | **list of string** | A list of email addresses to send server errors to |
 | `app_meta_title`, `meta_description`, `meta_keywrods` | **yes** | **string** | Fields for determining meta tags that search engines pay attention to |
 | `grouped_nav` | **yes** | **string** | For projects with many dictionary pairs, this allows another system for managing a long navigation list.
 Languages will be grouped by the source language, with minority languages prioritized.
 See the `Languages` section about marking these languages |

-### Section from nds/ConfigFiles

-Development features in `ApplicationSettings`:

-These features may not be entirely finished, so use with care.

- * `new_style_templates` - This enables the template
-   system in configs/language_specific_options/ for local project-based control of dictionary appearance.
- * `new_mobile_nav` - To be used with `grouped_nav`: this enables a new
-   navigation style with submenus for language groups.
-Once this is complete, this setting will go away and be the default option in all projects.

 ###  Example